To fully explore my transition from Christian fundamentalism to atheism would require an

 while and then died.
 We prayed for starving children in countries we’d seen on the news.

 Some of them were fed — because we also sent money.
-No one was fed miraculously.
+No one was fed by miracles.

 The cumulative effect of this was depressing — and mind-boggling to someone (me) who had